adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP05CERT1
 Certificate of less than one academic year in Area, Ethnic, Cultural, Gender, And Group Studies.
-Cert. less than one academic yr in Area, Ethnic, Cultural, Gender, & Group Studies.
+Cert. <1 academic yr in Area, Ethnic, Cultural, Gender, & Group Studies.

 CIP05CERT2
 Certificate of at least one but less than two academic years in Area, Ethnic, Cultural, Gender, And Group Studies.
-Cert. at least one but less than two academicyrs in Area, Ethnic, Cultural, Gender, & Group Studies.
+Cert. >1<2 academicyrs in Area, Ethnic, Cultural, Gender, & Group Studies.

 CIP05ASSOC
 Associate degree in Area, Ethnic, Cultural, Gender, And Group Studies.
 Assoc. deg. in Area, Ethnic, Cultural, Gender, & Group Studies.

 CIP05CERT4
-Award of more than two but less than four academic years in Area, Ethnic, Cultural, Gender, And Group Studies.
+Award of at least two but less than four academic years in Area, Ethnic, Cultural, Gender, And Group Studies.
-Award more than two but less than four academicyrs in Area, Ethnic, Cultural, Gender, & Group Studies.
+Award >2<4 academicyrs in Area, Ethnic, Cultural, Gender, & Group Studies.

 CIP05BACHL
 Bachelor's degree in Area, Ethnic, Cultural, Gender, And Group Studies.